nstilt1/software-licensor-client-side-library/README.md

 * `getCompanyName()` - this is only for making a directory in the end user's machine.
 See `get_license_file_path()` in `file_io.rs`.
 * `getProductIdsAndPubkeys()` - a vector of product IDs and their public keys separated by a semicolon.
 You could define multiple IDs and Public Keys for a piece of software if it is included in a bundle, as well as distributed individually.
 The product IDs and public keys can be found on the same page that your `storeId` was found on.

+## Building with Visual Studio 2022 on Windows

-* For Visual Studio 2022 on Windows, you will need to
+For Visual Studio 2022 on Windows, you will need to

 1) Right-click the project in the IDE.
 In my instance it was the VST3 project in the IDE.
 2) Ensure that it is set up as the startup project.
 3) Select `Properties`, then select the build configuration in the top left.
 You might want to choose Debug if you need to debug.
 4) Select `Linker>Input>Additional Dependencies`, then add these on separate lines:
   * Userenv.lib
   * Ntdll.lib
   * software_licensor_static_rust_lib.lib
   * Bcrypt.lib
   * Ws2_32.lib
 5) Select `Linker>General>Additional Library Directories` and ensure that the path to the client side Rust library is there, ending with `software-licensor-client-side-library\software_licensor_static_rust_lib\target\x86_64-pc-windows-msvc\release`
 6) Apply the changes and build in the configuration that you specified.

+## Building with XCode on MacOS

+Build the rust static library using `software_licensor_static_rust_lib/build_mac.sh`.

+For XCode on MacOS... first, if you happen to be using JUCE 7.0.7, you'll need to download both version 7.0.7 and 7.0.8 of JUCE.
+Build the Projucer from 7.0.8 and use that with JUCE 7.0.7 for setting the source files, and then export the project to XCode.
+The reason for this is that there's an issue with the XCode project generation in JUCE 7.0.7 that might cause some build errors.
+Then,

+1) Open the project navigator by clicking the folder looking icon towards the top left corner of the window, in the left-most tab.
+2) Select your project with the blue icon to the left of it.
+3) Choose `File>Add Files to "Your Project Name"`
+4) Ensure that the proper targets are selected before adding this file, then locate the universal library file in `software_licensor_static_rust_lib/target/universal` and select it, or select its parent folder if you are unable to select the file itself.
+5) Select a desired scheme in `Product>Scheme` and build it.

+If there are any issues with the build, consider adding the path to `software_licensor_static_rust_lib/target/universal` into `Projucer>Exporters>XCode>Debug/Release>Extra Library Search Paths`.

 ## Potential Issues with the JUCE code